salmanfaraj06/salmanfaraj06/README.md

 😄 Fun fact: I get along with people quickly and consider myself a good team player.

-⚡ When I'm not coding, you'll find me immersed in music - my favorite hobby!
+⚡ When I'm not coding, you'll find me immersed in music , football.

 Looking forward to connecting and collaborating with you!